-Whether it's the food recall that flooded the news regarding unsafe ingredients or simply because they want their pets to eat healthy, more pet owners are considering making their own homemade dog food.
+Whether it's a food recall that has flooded the news regarding unsafe ingredients or simply because they want their pets to eat healthily, more pet owners are considering making their own homemade dog food.

-In addition, I also spoil my dogs by giving them 1-2 homemade dog treats each day.
+In addition, I also spoil my dogs by giving them one or two homemade dog treats each day.
 Read further for tips on how to make your own dog food.
-It's actually very easy and less expensive, compared to the high quality dog foods out in the market.
+It's actually very easy and less expensive compared to the high-quality dog foods on the market.

 My dogs love this fish oil supplement!
 It smells like real fish too!

-- Vitamin D is needed to release the calcium.
-Your dog can obtain sufficient amount of vitamin D by running around outside in the sun (and for you too).
+- Vitamin D is needed to release calcium.
+Your dog can obtain a sufficient amount of vitamin D by running around outside in the sun (and for you too).

 - Magnesium is found in spinach.